surifirstpin/biplus_documentation/docs/README.md

 #### Embedded Analytics

-Get Acubi installed within your own product, application, portal or website. as it is embedded in many popular software solutions and technologies.
+Get Acubi installed within your own product, application, portal or website.

 #### Connect to any Data Source
+Connect to any data source
 Import data from files,databases, cloud drives, popular business applications and in-house apps.
 Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.

 #### Smarter Visualization